diveone/coinop/README.md

 # CoinOp

-Simple cryptocurrency monitor and analyzer.
+Simple cryptocurrency monitor.
 This is an experimental project on building APIs for cryptocurrencies.

 ## TODO

+- Pagination
+- Caching
+- Query options: offset
-- Browsable api docs (might be simpler to roll a basic custom solution than manage Swagger):
+- Browsable api docs (might be simpler to roll a basic custom solution than to manage Swagger):
     * HTML templates (jinja)
     * API routes (docs.py)
     * Embed api responses in templates